Call for Papers

 Bridging perspectives from sports sociology and body studies, this theme highlights the interplay between embodiment, mobility, and global inequalities.
 It challenges the conventional focus on elite and performance sports by incorporating insights into physical cultures, grassroots movements, and lived bodily experiences, shedding light on underrepresented narratives within the sporting landscape.

-This mid-term conference welcomes contributions from researchers, educators, students, professionals and practitioners in the field of sport and physical activity.
-The event will focus on the challenges facing sport and physical activity in the Global South and how this in turn affects the Global North, the key issues in the transition between these two worlds, as well as lessons learned and future perspectives.
+This mid-term conference welcomes researchers, students, and professionals in sport/physical activity studies and related social sciences (e.g., sociology, anthropology, history, political science) to contribute theoretical, applied, or interdisciplinary insights.
+The event will focus on the challenges facing sport, physical activity and everyday physical practices in the Global South and how this in turn affects the Global North, the key issues in the transition between these two worlds, as well as lessons learned and future perspectives.
 Critical and in-depth reflection on these issues is essential not only for understanding emerging dynamics, but also for guiding and shaping future transformations in the social and cultural landscapes of global sport.

 While the focus of the conference lies on the intersections of (im-)mobility and sport within the Global South, the conference will also feature a wide range of sessions to allow sharing and discussing the latest research experiences, including (but not limited to):